PereViader/ManualDi/README.md

 Notice that the snippet above works for both when the save system interacts with just the player and both the player and scene.
 This is because ManualDi alaways runs things in the proper order by taking into account the dependencies of components.

 Also notice that all of the disposal responsabilities are also handled by ManualDi without specifying anything about it.

-## Tradeoffs

-ManualDi is not perfect, it does have some tradeoffs, that of course in my opinion are completely worth it.

-Positive:
-- Less code: Because the code is implemented using source generation and using a dynamic layer that handles the execution order, there is much less code to write.
-A single line of ManualDi code handles: creation, disposal and order of execution.
-- Agile: Because there is less code to write and the code to write is updated automatically when requirements change, the team can be faster.
-- Fewer source control conflicts: Because each component is implemented in isolation to the others, source control conflicts are much less likely to happen.
-- Dynamically configurable: ManualDi can create dependencies with different types at runtime easily.
-Compile safe code requires adding even more code when anything like it.

-Negative:

-- Not compile safe: Because the container is adding a dynamic layer, the compiler can't verify all the required dependencies are properly registered.
-- Slower: Because the container is adding a dynamic layer, the indirection makes the code slower than the compile safe conuterpart.
-    - Even if slower, ManualDi is significally fast to the point where it is usually not a problem